hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `bootstrap` - Equivalent to the `-bootstrap` command-line flag.

+* `bind_addr` - Equivalent to the `-bind` command-line flag.

+* `client_addr` - Equivalent to the `-client` command-line flag.

 * `datacenter` - Equivalent to the `-dc` command-line flag.

 * `data_dir` - Equivalent to the `-data-dir` command-line flag.

+* `log_level` - Equivalent to the `-log-level` command-line flag.

+* `node_name` - Equivalent to the `-node` command-line flag.

-* `dns_addr` - Equivalent to the `-dns-addr` command-line flag.
+* `protocol` - Equivalent to the `-protocol` command-line flag.

-* `recursor`  - Equivalent to the `-recursor` command-line flag.
+* `server` - Equivalent to the `-server` command-line flag.

+* `advertise_addr` - The advertise address is used to change the address that we advertise to other nodes in the cluster.
+By default, the `-bind` address is advertised.
+However, in some cases, there may be a routable address that cannot be bound to.
+This flag enables gossiping a different address to support this.
+  If this address is not routable, the node will be in a constant flapping state, as other nodes will treat the non-routability as a failure.

+* `ca_file` - This provides a the file path to a PEM encoded certificate authority.
+  The certificate authority is used to check the authenticity of client and server connections with the appropriate `verify_incoming` or `verify_outgoing` flags.

+* `cert_file` - This provides a the file path to a PEM encoded certificate.
+  The certificate is provided to clients or servers to verify the agents authenticity.
+  Must be provided along with the `key_file`.

 * `domain` - By default, Consul responds to DNS queries in the "consul." domain.
   This flag can be used to change that domain.
 All queries in this domain are assumed to be handled by Consul, and will not be recursively resolved.

-* `encrypt` - Equivalent to the `-encrypt` command-line flag.

-* `http_addr` - Equivalent to the `-http-addr` command-line flag.

-* `log_level` - Equivalent to the `-log-level` command-line flag.

-* `node_name` - Equivalent to the `-node` command-line flag.

-* `rpc_addr` - Equivalent to the `-rpc-addr` command-line flag.

-* `serf_bind_addr` - Equivalent to the `-serf-bind` command-line flag.

-* `serf_lan_port` - This configures which port Serf listens on to communicate with nodes on the local LAN.
-By default this is 8301.
-All nodes in the datacenter should be able to reach this port over TCP and UDP.

-* `serf_wan_port` - This configures which port Serf listens on to communicate with nodes on the remote WAN.
-By default this is 8302.
-All nodes in the WAN gossip pool should be able to reach this port over TCP and UDP.
-This only applies to agents running in server mode.

-* `server_addr` - Equivalent to the `-server-addr` command-line flag.

-* `advertise_addr` - Equivalent to the `-advertise` command-line flag.

-* `server` - Equivalent to the `-server` command-line flag.
+* `enable_debug` - When set, enables some additional debugging features.
+Currently, only used to set the runtime profiling HTTP endpoints.

+* `encrypt` - Specifies the secret key to use for encryption of Consul network traffic.
+This key must be 16-bytes that are base64 encoded.
+The easiest way to create an encryption key is to use `consul keygen`.
+All nodes within a cluster must share the same encryption key to communicate.

+* `key_file` - This provides a the file path to a PEM encoded private key.
+  The key is used with the certificate to verify the agents authenticity.
+  Must be provided along with the `cert_file`.

 * `leave_on_terminate` - If enabled, when the agent receives a TERM signal, it will send a Leave message to the rest of the cluster and gracefully leave.
 Defaults to false.

+* `recursor` - This flag provides an address of an upstream DNS server that is used to recursively resolve queries if they are not inside the service domain for consul.
+For example, a node can use Consul directly as a DNS server, and if the record is outside of the "consul." domain, the query will be resolved upstream using this server.

 * `skip_leave_on_interrupt` - This is the similar to`leave_on_terminate` but
   only affects interrupt handling.
 By default, an interrupt causes Consul to gracefully leave, but setting this to true disables that.
 Defaults to false.
   Interrupts are usually from a Control-C from a shell.

-* `statsite_addr` - Equivalent to the `-statsite` command-line flag.
+* `statsite_addr` - This provides the address of a statsite instance.
+If provided Consul will stream various telemetry information to that instance for aggregation.
+  This can be used to capture various runtime information.

 * `verify_incoming` - If set to True, Consul requires that all incoming connections make use of TLS, and that the client provides a certificate signed